-Washers are used to form a watertight seal in this type of faucet, which is the earliest and most common type.
+Washers are used to form a watertight seal in this type of sink faucet, which is the earliest and most common type.
 The knobs for the hot and cold water on compression faucets are separate and may be adjusted independently.
 Untightening the handles in this manner will allow water to flow freely.
-The looser you make the connection, the greater the amount of water that will escape.
+The more you loosen the connection, the more water will leak.
 Simply turning the handles clockwise will stop the flow of water.
 Each handle on a compression faucet is attached to a stem assembly made up of a screw and a washer on top.
 This stem assembly is located at the base of the faucet.
 As you rotate the handle clockwise, the stem assembly descends into the valve seat.
 This is the point from which water flows into the faucet.
 When the stem assembly is lowered, it causes the washer to be forced into compression, which results in the creation of a seal that stops water from leaking out.
 When the faucet is opened, the washer is lifted off the valve seat, creating space for water to flow through.

 The ball has a network of chambers and slots that are all linked to the same supply line of water.
 When you turn the handle, the slots realign themselves with different paths that either let water through or stop it from doing so.
 The handles on ball faucets are able to spin both up and down as well as from one side to the other, making them very simple to use.
 The majority of the time, you’ll find them in kitchen sinks.